Quantum and Woody: Original version

 Eric Henderson is a decorated Army tactical officer.
 Woodrow Van Chelton is a goofy man with a guitar (but no band).
 His idea of detective work is hanging a suspect out of a window.
 They are childhood friends who have lost touch with one another as they entered their teenage years.
 Reunited after the deaths of their fathers in a suspicious helicopter crash, they begin investigating the fathers' deaths and become victims of a high-tech industrial accident that turns their bodies into pure energy.
 The metal gauntlets they each wear must be slammed together every 24 hours to reset their energy matrix, or their atoms will break apart and their bodies will fade away.
 Eric adopts a code name, Quantum, to work undercover and find his father's killer.
 Woodrow wants to avenge his father's death too, but declares that as "code names are stupid", people can call him Woody.

 In other media

 Television

-A TV series developed by Anthony and Joe Russo and TBS was announced in 2017.
+A television series developed by Anthony and Joe Russo and TBS was announced in 2017.